 Knife Rockwell Hardness and Core Material

-If you put the knife flat at the Shinogi line, then the knife has a 10-degrees Shinogi face.
-However, they lifted the blade with two degreed, so you get a 12 degrees single beveled edge.
+If you put the knife flat at the Shinogi line, then the knife has a 10-degree Shinogi face.
+However, they lifted the blade by two degrees, so you get a 12 degrees single beveled edge.
 The flat side has a concave and is sharpened at 0 degrees.
 In other words, completely flat.

 Blade aesthetic and food release

 The knife has some layered Damascus patterns, which only adds to the aesthetics.
 However, if we look at the Shinogi line, we see multiple layers, which help to create air pockets for food release.
 If you also look closely, the Shinogi line also has a slightly convex face.
 This convex face is extremely important and, therefore, should not be removed.
 With this in mind, I understand why Findking did not go for a 10-degree angle but added 2 degrees to the Shinogi face to create a separate single beveled edge.

 Keep in mind that this is a Sakimaru and not a Yanagiba, it means that the blade profile is pretty much completely flat.
 It has the correct profile for specialized tasks.
 If you work in a sushi restaurant and you need to prep tuna, you know that we create even rectangular sizes.
 This knife is excellent for that purpose.
 And here, you can see the Tuna prep work and how we cut rectangular sizes.
 As for nigiri slices, a Yanagiba is better for that task because of the gently curved profile.
 With the Sakimaru, you need to adjust your slicing style to accommodate the straighter profile for nigiri slices.